Kapiainen/Lauhdutin/Readme.md

 - Refactored parts of the GUI script.
 - Fixed a bug that caused a small portion of the toolbar to ignore left-clicks and pass them to the slot below.
 - Fixed a bug, which kept the state from being automatically exited, when unhiding games so that no games remain hidden.
+- Fixed a bug that prevented shortcuts to folders from working.

 **Version 2.5.0 - YYYY/MM/DD:**
 - Added optional animations when clicking on a slot.